1998 Arab Super Cup

 The 1998 Arab Super Cup was an international club competition played by the winners and runners up of the Arab Club Champions Cup and Arab Cup Winners' Cup.
-It was the fifth edition and was won by Egyptian side Al-Ahly.
+It was the fourth edition and was won by Egyptian side Al-Ahly.
 It was the second time that the host team had not won the championship.
 Club Africain, the hosts, were runners up.